Morphological Classification of Radio Galaxies with wGAN-supported Augmentation: Results of classifier training using wGAN-supported augmentation

 We generate images on the fly, i.e. each time a generated image is loaded it is newly generated.
-These setups are not optimised to reach maximal classification accuracies.
-The goal of this study is only to compare classical augmentation with wGAN-supported augmentation for each classifiers.
-We do not compare the performance of the three classifiers in detail either.
+The images are generated such that the resulting data set is balanced.
+As a loss function, cross-entropy loss is implemented, weighted for the imbalanced data only runs.
+The training setups are not optimised to reach maximal classification accuracies.
+The goal of this study is only to compare classical augmentation with wGAN-supported augmentation for each of the classifiers.
+We do not compare performance between the three classifiers in detail either.
+For further training details see \autoref{tab:hyperparam}.

-\paragraph*{Evaluation metrics} To compare the overall performance among different training setups and to determine the best training iteration of a classifier training run, we use the multi-class Brier score~\citep{Brier_1950}.
+\paragraph*{Evaluation metrics} To compare the overall performance among different training setups and to determine the best training iteration of a classifier training run (see \autoref{Fig:brier_validation}), we use the multi-class Brier score~\citep{Brier_1950}.
 The Brier score is essentially the mean squared error of the predicted probabilities of a classifier for all classes.
 This has the advantage that also the certainty of the classifier's decision is considered, which winner-takes-all FOMs such as accuracy do not take into account.
 For each setup, i.e. for a given ratio between the number of generated $i_g$ and real images $i_r$, denoted $\lambda = i_g/i_r$, we have five models due to the 5-fold cross-validation.

 The final evaluation is performed on an independent test set that contains real data only.
 We use the most commonly applied metric in radio astronomy publications: multi-class accuracy.
 In order to estimate statistical fluctuations, we average the performance metrics over the five best models of each cross-validation fold.